easee/connect/CONTRIBUTING.md

 ## 🛠 Moderation

-- This repo is monitored by Easee employees and engineers.
+- This repo is monitored by Easee employees (product managers and engineers).
 - Community comments are welcome on all issues.
 - We will triage and label issues to prioritize.